Working with sections and blocks

 Lock a block or not

-Additional settings for locking of blocks are available, under “Lock” in the LAYOUT menu:
+Additional settings for locking of blocks are available, under “Lock” in the LAYOUT menu for a block:

 You can decide if it should be possible to unlock the settings for a block.
 The block can still not be moved and can not be deleted.